muhme/quote_joomla/README.md

 One way to work inside the Docker container is to use "Attach to running Docker container" from VS Code.

 If you want to sync your checkout with Docker as well, that's a bit tricky.
-Reason for this is that the Joomla container uses a volume for `/var/www/html` and the folder `modules/mod_zitat_service_en` exists of course only after the installation.
 The reason is that the Joomla container uses a volume for folder `/var/www/html` and inside the folder `modules/mod_zitat_service_en` does not exist before the module installation.
 As an example for the Joomla 5 container:
 ```
 host$ docker exec -it quote_joomla_5 /bin/bash
 quote_joomla_5# cd /var/www/html/modules